An online series curated especially for National Science Week 2020 (15 – 23 August)

 Fake Out: citizen science challenge

 Do you believe what you see?
 Did Obama really say that (he probably did but not on video)?
 What are Spiderman and Iron Man doing in Back to the Future?
 Deep fakes, like YouTuber EZRyderX47’s Back to the Future deepfake video (image featured here), are getting better and better and humans remain the best judges of the truth despite the efforts of AI.
 Can you tell real from fake?
 And if you could, would you share it?
 Take the ‘Fake Out’ challenge and find out

 Fake Out has been created by Dr Simon Cropper, Dr Gergely Nyalasy, Sarah Lorenz and Jennifer Nguyen from the University of Melbourne and citizen scientist responses will help inform their research into deep fakes.

 A Taste of Tomorrow: fake meat, sautéed spider and lobster lollies?

-This series of events by our friends in Agricultural and Environmental Sciences, Nutrition and Physics at La Trobe University will explore what foods you might eat in the future, how they will be produced, and showcase both the technologically enhanced and the downright bizarre.
+This series of events by our friends in Agricultural and Environmental Sciences, Nutrition and Physics at La Trobe University explored what foods you might eat in the future, how they will be produced, and showcased both the technologically enhanced and the downright bizarre.

 Adults – strictly 18+

 On this behind the scenes brewery tour for National Science Week 2020, Jon Seltin, Head Brewer from Brick Lane Brewery, wound the clock forward on beer brewing and invited viewers to discover emerging brewing technologies and trends while sampling some great brews and important brewing raw ingredients.

-A speculative algal bloom of ideas!
-Has the pandemic lockdown got you rethinking how we live our lives more sustainably?
-Well, seaweed could be the answer!
+A speculative algal bloom of ideas to get you thinking about how we can live our lives more sustainably.

-Join us for Seaweed Salon – a two-part workshop series by the Seaweed Appreciation Society International and presented by Science Gallery Melbourne that invites you on a field trip to another world – an alternate seaweed reality, where edible algae bioplastics are mixed up alongside refreshing seaweed cocktails.
+Dive into the recorded workshop video to be transported on a field trip to another world – an alternate seaweed reality, where edible algae bioplastics are mixed up alongside refreshing seaweed cocktails.